foo123/modelview.js/manual.md

 model.setters( setters );

-// get model data in plain JS Object format model.serialize( );
+// get model data in plain JS Object format
+// handles nested composite models automaticaly model.serialize( );

+// validate model for given key or all data with any attached model validators
+// (return on first not valid value if  breakOnFirstError is true )
+// handles nested composite models automaticaly
+// returns: { isValid: [true|false], errors:[Array of (nested) model keys which are not valid] }
+model.validate( [breakOnFirstError=false, dottedKey=undefined] );

 // get data in JSON string format model.toJSON( [dottedKey] );